WarwickRSE/SoftwareDevDec2017/DebugTools/README.md

-These files are for the Tuesday Morning session, Tools for Testing and Debugging.
+These files are for the Tuesday 12th Dec, AM session, Tools for Testing and Debugging.

 In C and Fortran you will need a compiler, gdb or similar debugger, valgrind and for the later examples, make